-The Bandiagara Escarpment (Arabic: منحدرات باندياغارا الصخرية, French: falaise de Bandiagara) is an escarpment in the Dogon country of Mali.
-The sandstone cliff rises about 500 m (1,600 ft) above the lower sandy flats to the south.
-It has a length of approximately 150 km (90 mi).
+The Bandiagara Escarpment (Arabic: منحدرات باندياغارا الصخرية, French: falaise de Bandiagara) is a sandstone cliff in the Dogon country of Mali.
+It rises about 500 m (1,600 ft) above the lower sandy flats to the south, and has a length of approximately 150 km (90 mi).

 The area of the escarpment is inhabited today by the Dogon people.
 Before the Dogon, the escarpment was inhabited by the Tellem and Toloy peoples.
 Many structures remain from the Tellem.
 The Bandiagara Escarpment was listed in the UNESCO World Heritage List in 1989.